Rahul-Bairwa/React-Textflux/README.md

 - **Unified media handling:** Paste, drag-and-drop, and toolbar all use the same upload logic
 - **Accessibility:** All dropdowns and toolbars are keyboard accessible
 - **CSS isolation:** All classes prefixed with `tf-` (no conflicts)
-- **Media fullscreen control:** You can now control whether images/videos are clickable for fullscreen preview using the `mediaFullscreen` prop on the Editor component.
+- **Media fullscreen reliability improved:** Fullscreen preview now works for all images/videos, even if they are nested or dynamically loaded.
+Event listeners are always correctly attached for robust fullscreen handling.
 - **Smart cursor positioning:** Cursor automatically moves to the end after inserting media, mentions, or emojis
 - **Improved button reliability:** Fixed image/video insert buttons that sometimes didn't work
 - **Enhanced error handling:** Better error handling for file operations and media uploads